Pearson made the right choice in selling the Financial TimesMartin Tripp 23rd July 2015

 The FT Group has, for some time, been an anomaly in Pearson’s portfolio.
 In the heady days of multi-interest conglomerates – when Pearson also owned Alton Towers and Madam Tussaud’s – there was no reason why the newspaper and a range of magazines could not be incorporated into a portfolio of interests.
 But in the years under Marjorie Scardino, and more recently under John Fallon, Pearson has become increasingly focused on a singular vision: to become the largest global educational publisher.

-The move to focus more closely on educational publishing is a smart proposition.
+The move to focus more closely on educational publishing and e-learning is a smart proposition.
 Newspaper and magazine buyers are fickle.
 The governments that buy educational products and services are less fickle, they commit to curriculum decisions and tend to stick by them for at least a decade.
 If you’re a supplier of educational content and exams, that’s a great proposition.
 The FT doesn’t add value to that model.

 Nikkei is a fitting partner, too.
 Writing in Wall St Journal, Simon Zekaria said Nikkei’s flagship daily, Nihon Keizai Shimbun, is a must-read for Japan’s business people, just as the FT is in the UK.
 In fact, both papers are so central to their respective countries’ economies that the leading stock market indices (the Nikkei and the FTSE) are named after them.
 There could have been a similar brand fit with Dow Jones and the WSJ itself, of course: but Rupert Murdoch’s acquisition of Dow Jones in 2007 was a signal that he had given up his long-held ambition to own the FT.
 He would also have needed to dispose of The Times – and probably the WSJ as well – to satisfy the competition authorities here and (possibly) in the US.